Productivity¶

 >>> fig.show()

 - Resample the source frequency to the target frequency.
-Close happens at the end of the bar, thus resample as a "closing event".
+Since Close occurs at the end of the bar, resample it as a "closing event".

-- Resample the target frequency back to the source frequency to be able to display multiple time frames on the same chart.
-Since
+- Resample the target frequency back to the source frequency to show multiple time frames on the same chart.
+Because

 close

-because it may result in unaligned series - resample directly to the index ofclose
+as this might produce unaligned series.
+Instead, resample directly to the index ofclose

 Resamplable objects¶

-- Not only you can resample time series, but also complex vectorbtpro objects!
-Under the hood, each object comprises of a bunch of array-like attributes, thus resampling here simply means aggregating all the accompanied information in one go.
-This is very convenient when you want to simulate on higher frequency for best accuracy, and then analyze on lower frequency for best speed.
+- You can resample not only time series, but also complex VBT objects!
+Under the hood, each object is made up of a collection of array-like attributes, so resampling means aggregating all the related information together.
+This is especially helpful if you want to simulate at a higher frequency for maximum accuracy and then analyze at a lower frequency for better speed.

 Tutorial